naoina/kocha/getting-started.md

 ![fig1]({{ page.root }}/images/fig1.png)

 Congratulation!
-You've finished the first step in the development of Kocha app.
+You've finished the first step of the development of the Kocha app.